lanl/hippynn/docs/source/index.rst

 training the models to those databases, making predictions on new databases, and interfacing with other atomistic codes.
-In particular, we provide interfaces to `ASE`_ (prediction), `PYSEQM`_ (training/prediction), and `LAMMPS`_ (prediction).
+In particular, we provide interfaces to `ASE`_ (prediction), `PYSEQM`_ (training/prediction), and `LAMMPS`_ (prediction). hippynn is also used within `ALF`_ for generating machine learned potentials along with their training data completely from scratch.

 Multiple formats for training data are supported, including Numpy arrays, the ASE Database, `fitSNAP`_ JSON format, and `ANI HDF5 files`_.